kunni9279/Data-Science-Projects_v2/README.md

 3️⃣ Natural Language Processing (NLP)

-Description: Text preprocessing and basic NLP workflows for analyzing textual data that was webscraped from wikipedia
+Description: Text preprocessing and basic NLP workflows for analyzing textual data that was webscraped from wikipedia and Amazon

 Skills & Tools: